 The firm's international arm, Hormel Foods International, brings in the rest.

 While nearly 93% of the company's sales come from the US, Hormel boasts operations and/or joint ventures across the globe, including in Australia, Canada, China (the world's biggest market for pork), Japan, and the Philippines.

 Sales and Marketing

-While Spam may be its best known brand, Hormel Foods has a diverse and growing portfolio of consumer products, with Skippy peanut butter as the newest addition.
+Hormel's strategy is to extend existing brands and expand into new branded items.
+While Spam may be its best known brand, Hormel has a diverse and growing portfolio of consumer products, with Skippy peanut butter as the newest addition.
 The company is focusing on developing and acquiring new products to drive sales.
-In 2012 Hormel achieved its "Go for $2B by 2012" goal of realizing $2 billion in total sales from new products introduced since 2000.
+(In 2012 Hormel achieved its "Go for $2B by 2012" goal of realizing $2 billion in total sales from new products introduced since 2000).
 Hormel is also looking to grow its ethic business at home as well as its international sales.

 Mergers and Acquisitions

 Looking to beef up its menu of non-meat protein products, Hormel has been particularly acquisitive in recent years.
 In 2014 the company agreed to acquire Muscle Milk maker CytoSport in a $450 million deal.
 Having earned a top spot in the $1 billion protein drink category, CytoSport will help Hormel attract younger customers.
 Previously, Hormel acquired Skippy peanut butter in 2013 from Unilever for $700 million.
 (Hardly peanuts, the deal represented Hormel's largest purchase ever.)
 With about $370 million in annual sales, Skippy is the #2 brand of peanut butter in the US (behind Smucker's Jif) and the leader in China.
 The company believes Skippy should be a useful complement to its sales strategy in China for the SPAM family of products.